Co-Director, Community Engagement & Equity

 Jacob joined the Midwest Building Decarbonization Coalition in the fall of 2021 after 8 years working as a commercial building energy efficiency program implementer.
 He holds a Bachelor of Science in Mechanical Engineering from Iowa State University and is a licensed professional engineer in the state of Iowa.
 Jacob serves as the Vice-Chair of the U.S. Green Building Council’s Iowa Market Leadership Advisory Board and has previously been a member of the City of Des Moines Energy Benchmarking Task Force and the Iowa Association for Energy Efficiency’s planning committee.
 Jacob resides in Des Moines, Iowa with his wife and two children.
 In his spare time he enjoys reading, pretending he knows how to garden, and getting out for long walks with the family dogs.

 Maggie Heiser joined the Midwest Building Decarbonization Coalition in the Summer of 2022.
 She manages the Communications needs of the ever-growing Coalition, supports meetings and operations, and provides resources and outreach tools to members of the MWBDC.

 Previously, Maggie has worked as the Communications Associate at the Ohio Environmental Council, where she served on the Justice, Equity, Diversity, and Inclusion committee, facilitated the Emerging Leaders young professionals program, and co-lead the yearly internship cohort.
 She has Bachelor of Arts degrees in Communication and Cinema from Denison University.
-While pursuing her undergraduate degrees, Maggie lived at the Denison Homestead, an intentional living-learning community that centered sustainability and communal leadership practices.
+While pursuing her undergraduate degrees, Maggie lived at the Denison Homestead, an off-grid intentional living-learning community that centered sustainability, connection with the outdoors, and communal leadership practices.
 In her free time, Maggie enjoys running, supporting her local movie theater, and cooking for friends and neighbors.